 which are respectively the first visible character in the ASCII collating

-(t, a, and o are the next three, assuming my analysis of 6 classic English
+(t, a, and o are the next three most common letters, assuming my analysis of 6 classic English

 novels is relevant; certainly examining contemporary non fiction would dramatically